Our Favorite Pet Resolutions to Start the Year Strong

 Here are some other dental products for your pet that may be better options.

-It takes 48 hours for the bacteria in your pet’s mouth to harden into plaque, so if you can provide some type of home dental care to your cat or dog every one to two days, it really helps.
+It takes 48 hours for the bacteria in your pet’s mouth to harden into plaque.
+If you can provide some type of home dental care to your cat or dog every one to two days, it really helps.

-If you’re new to the world of pet dental care in Castle Rock, our veterinarians are happy to discuss the different options with you.
+If you’re new to the world of pet dental care in Castle Rock, our veterinarians are happy to discuss the different options with you on your next visit.

 Cherished Companions Animal Clinic is a veterinary clinic in Castle Rock, Colorado.
 Specializing in the care of cats and dogs, our goal is to help you and your pet feel more comfortable, keeping your stress to a minimum.

 This article is intended to provide general guidance on New Year’s pet resolutions.
 If you have specific questions or concerns, please contact your local veterinarian.
-(If you live in or around Castle Rock, we welcome your call.)
+(If you live in or around Castle Rock, we welcome your call: 303-688-3757.)

 © 2015, Cherished Companions Animal Clinic, All Rights Reserved